Msalter91/sei-project-one/readme.md

 ### The Theme

-The idea behind the theme is the very task it self.
+The idea behind the theme is the very task itself.
 Going into my GA course, I had no programming experience.
 A good friend of mine introduced me to the concept of rubberduck debugging.
-Armed only with my trusty yellow, semi-aquatic companion, I had rode into battle against my own code.
+Talking to an innanimate quacker helped me work through a lot of early code bugs.
+So, armed only with my trusty yellow, semi-aquatic companion, I rode into battle against my own code.
 Slaying bugs one by one and completeing the challenge.
-Therefore, instead of lasers the player fires sunglass-clad rubber ducks, and must defeat hord and hord of bug dropped Javascript aliens.
+Instead of lasers, the player fires sunglass-clad rubber ducks, and must defeat hords of Javascript aliens which drop bugs towards the players.

 ## Generating the Game Objects